Protect your Freedom

 Florida Gun Laws

-Regulates who, where, and how a firearms are to be managed.
+Regulates who, where, and how firearms are to be managed.

 Firearms on School, College, University Property